oliveirabalsa/oliveirabalsa/README.md

 I've worked as an electronics, computer support, programming teacher and today I'm finally a software developer and my focus (for now) is the javascript language and its technologies.

 - 🌎 I'm from São Paulo, SP - Brazil
-- 🔭 I’m currently working with node.js as a back-end developer ...
+- 🔭 I’m currently working with node.js and Vue js as a Full-stack developer and Tech lead...
 - 🌱 I’m currently learning Docker, Nginx, Kubernetes, Typescript and Clean Architecture